bittersweet/ikbenbitterzoet.com/_posts/2010-09-25-using-responders-to-clean-up-your-controllers.markdown

 end
 {% endhighlight %}

-We can use the Responder gem by José to refactor this and DRY it up a bit.
+We will use the Responder gem to refactor this and DRY it up a bit.
 It comes packed with a few responders to help you on your way, the ones I'm interested in are the [flash][] and [collection][] responders.

 [flash]: http://github.com/plataformatec/responders/blob/master/lib/responders/flash_responder.rb
 [collection]: http://github.com/plataformatec/responders/blob/master/lib/responders/collection_responder.rb

-The flash responder helps you with setting flash messages, what's great about it is that it allows you to define them in a very DRY-like manner via a locale file that your controller will use to generate the flash message.
+It will be no surprise that the first responder helps you with setting flash messages.
+What's great about it is that it allows you to define them in a very DRY-like manner via a locale file that the responder will use to generate the flash message.

 The default looks like this and almost suits my needs perfectly, I like to change `destroy` into `deleted`.